Proven-Paradox/shaper-system/Handbook.md

 When you use a single target Ward that normally has a Minor action requirement, you may increase that to a Major action.
 If you do, the Ward affects one square.
 Applying this Technique counts as using a Careful action, even on Abilities that normally do not have the [Careful] tag.

 ***
-# Chapter 8: Capstone Powers
+# Chapter 8: Talents
-A character gains a Capstone Powers for free when gaining a level divisible by 5 (level 5, 10, 15, ...).
+A character gains a Talent for free at level 1, and again when gaining a level divisible by 5 (level 5, 10, 15, ...).

 #### Arcane Evasion
 Your agility aids you in evading magical effects.
 You may use your Finesse in place of Mind to determine your Mental Defense.